 When a player completes the lines that form a square of box, the player marks their initials in the center of the box.
 After connecting all the dots, the player having the highest number of completed squares wins the game.

-There are many games and activities kids can entertain themselves with that just require some paper.
-These creative activities will keep the kids busy, free of screens and having fun.
+There are many paper games for kids to entertain themselves with that just require pencil and paper.
+These free games will keep the kids busy without screens and having fun.